Sons of the American Revolution: Membership

 No state society or chapter may discriminate against an applicant on the basis of race or creed.
-The SAR claims a membership of over 37,000 members in over 550 chapters representing all 50 states in the United States, as well as societies in Canada, France, Spain, Germany, Switzerland, and the United Kingdom.
+The Sons of the American Revolution claims a membership of over 37,000 members in over 550 chapters representing all 50 states in the United States, as well as societies in Canada, France, Spain, Germany, Switzerland, and the United Kingdom.
 Overall, about 200,000 descendants have been admitted since the founding of the S.A.R. in 1890.